pingcap/docs-cn/faq/deploy-and-maintain-faq.md

 ### How to separately record the slow query log in TiDB?
 How to locate the slow query SQL statement?

 1. The slow query definition for TiDB is in the TiDB configuration file.
-The `slow-threshold: 300` parameter is used to configure the threshold value of the slow query (unit: millisecond).
+The `tidb_slow_log_threshold: 300` parameter is used to configure the threshold value of the slow query (unit: millisecond).

 2. If a slow query occurs, you can locate the `tidb-server` instance where the slow query is and the slow query time point using Grafana and find the SQL statement information recorded in the log on the corresponding node.